 High Blood Pressure Statistics and Facts

-First of all, learning about high blood pressure in the basic form of statistics is one way to assess how it may affect you.
+First of all, learning about hypertension in the basic form of statistics is one way to assess how it may affect you.

 Here are a few key statistics and facts:

-These statistics aren’t to scare you but inform you of how high blood pressure seriously impacts lives and to not take it lightly.
+These statistics aren’t to scare you but inform you of how hypertension seriously impacts lives and to not take it lightly.

 Make sure you’ve talked with your doctor about medication needs, dietary changes, etc. That way, you know what your best available options for treatment are that are specifically for you.

 Most cases of high blood pressure are brought on by lack of exercise, poor dieting decisions, or both.
-These decisions can lead to obesity, which also increases the risk for high blood pressure.
+These decisions can lead to obesity, which also increases the risk for hypertension.

-Assessing your habits that may be harming you and making daily goals to create new habits is the best way to combat high blood pressure.
+Assessing your habits that may be harming you and making daily goals to create new habits is the best way to combat hypertension.